yashsinha1611/sfdocs_Build_AI/docs/RUM/agent_installation/nextjs.md

 ## **Step 5: Verify the setup**

-Once the above mentioned steps are completed, restart the application and check for the RUM data in the Snappyflow APM server.
+Once the above mentioned steps are completed, restart the development server and check for the RUM data in the Snappyflow APM server.

 Click on View dashboard for the given application -> Click on Real User Monitoring Tab on left side bar -> Go to Real Time Pane.